What will the solidarity registry achieve for Muslims?

 Participation in high-visibility events will set apart the entities with us (commemorating the International Day to Combat Islamophobia).

-What better way to test the corporate private sectors than by checking their participation in high-visibility events to combat Islamophobia?
+What better way to test the corporate and private sectors than by checking their participation in high-visibility events to combat Islamophobia?